MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Example data displayed on hovering](media/analytics-28.PNG "Example data displayed on hovering")

+## Queue management summary page

+The **Queue management summary** page shows a view of the performance of all queue management zones and their performance relative to each other.
+Use this page to answer this question: “How efficient are my queues?”

+SCREEN SHOT GOES HERE

+On this page, you can use the highlight cards, data visualizations, and summary table to:

+- Identify the longest and shortest queue length

+- Identify the slowest and fastest queue times with respect to the average queue time for all queues

+- Visualize queue length and queue time trends for the longest and slowest queues

+- Sort through a list of all store queues configured for insights according to queue name, longest and shortest queue values, and fastest and slowest queue times for the selected time range

+## Highlights banner

+The banner at the top of the page highlights the key takeaways and comparisons.
+The **Store footfall**, **Longest queue**, and **Shortest queue** cards are carried over from the [**Analytics** page](web-app-get-insights.md).

+Shortest queue.
+This card highlights the shortest queue length along with the name of the queue and the date on which the value was observed.

+Note: Because there are several factors that can contribute to a change in value (for example, number of active queues in the store), the app does include a comparison subscript.
+Fastest queue.
+This card highlights the shortest average wait time of people along with the name of the queue and the date on which the value was observed.

+The subscript describes the absolute change in this value for the current time frame compared to average wait (dwell) time across all queues during the selected time frame.
+The triangle to the left of the subscript indicates whether the change was positive or negative.
+3 longest queues.
+This graph shows the people count trend data for the three queue management zones that received the greatest footfall during the selected time frame.
+3 slowest queues.
+This graph depicts the wait (dwell) time trend data for the three queue management zones in which people, on average, spent the most time during the selected time frame.
+To see data values for each queue, hover over the graph.

+All queues.
+This table contains a sortable list of all queue management zones by name, longest and shortest queue value, and fastest and slowest queue time for the selected time range.
+Sort the list by selecting a single column heading.
+You can also filter each metric for a specific value by using the Filter button next to each column heading.
+To see details for a specific queue management zone, select the desired queue name at the bottom of the page.

 ## What's next?

 [View details pages for Display effectiveness and Queue management skills](web-app-details-pages.md)